OpenSource-For-Freedom/Legion/README.md

 ## Where we are

 - First test was stable but failed on **6** lines.
+- Developed an active `whitelist.txt` file for a baseline heuristic model.
+- Developed a <placeholder> `signatures.txt` file for a framework for building known threats.
 - Looking to keep it **high level and heuristic** with updated resources.
 - Next step is to build the signature and whitelist requirment to an api, instead of a local txt.
 - Wanting to tie in a **SIEM tool**, unknown which outside of **Wazuh** or **Splunk**.